 These are important statistics, but images can also be optimised to help directly with SEO.
 Optimising the images on your website is definitely worth the time spent.
 Without it you are wasting a valuable asset.

 Follow these steps to learn how to have SEO-friendly images to your site.

 This may sound silly, but some people need to read it.
 Have at least one image or graphic on a page.
 Images that are relevant to your content can help readers and Google understand your content.

 In 2016, Backlinko found content with at least one image rank higher than content that has no image.
 Important to note as well, using lots of images made no difference to rankings after the first.

-High quality images don’t mean go and Google Image search for a topic and pick the first image that appears.
-It means use original images, photos you have taken yourself or graphics you have created.
-Original high quality images add more value to a page than generic stock photos.
+High-quality images don’t mean going and Google Images search for a topic and pick the first image that appears.
+It means using original images, photos you have taken yourself or graphics you have created.
+Original high-quality images add more value to a page than generic stock photos.